How can scientists establish an observer-independent science? Embodied cognition, consciousness and quantum mechanics: Reflexivity and real-time quantum dynamics

 According to the analysis in Sec.~\ref{sm:third}, summarized in observer property {\bf O1} (see Sec.~\ref{sm:fewcomm}), scientists can in principle ``escape'' the action-perception loop and describe classical systems in an {\em effective}, seemingly observer-independent way by describing such systems in terms of real-valued probability matrices that follow an imaginary-time quantum dynamics.
 This suggests that the observer might indeed be key to the quantum formalism, as emphasized in QBism~\cite{debrota2018faqbism,mermin2018making,fuchs2014introduction}.
 However, the actual quantum formalism does not take place in imaginary time, but in real time.

 Here we explore how real-time quantum dynamics might relate to our model of embodied scientists doing experiments.
 To do so, we first rewrite von Neumann equation, Eq.~\eqref{em:drhodt=[H,rho]}, which is complex valued, as a pair of real equations related to its imaginary and real parts.
 We then show that these equations are related to the equations associated to an embodied scientist doing an experiment, Eq.~\eqref{em:dPdt=[H,P]} and its transposed via a ``swap''operation.
-We also show how such a swap operation can naturally arise when two mirrors mutually reflect each other.
+We also show how an analogous structure can naturally arise when two mirrors mutually reflect each other.

-This suggests that we can obtain real-time quantum dynamics by reflexively coupling two (sets of) observers mutually observing each other.
-In this sense, observers are relative to each other rather than to an external, unacknowledged observer.
-We discuss an analogy with mirrors and video-systems to highlight some properties that will help us build the reflexive coupling between observers.
-We identify other eight observer's properties that, along with observer's property {\bf O1}, enable us to extend our work to the case of real-time quantum dynamics---in particular, we have to distinguish two complementary roles of observers: that of subjects who observe or experience and that of objects being experienced by other subjects.
-In short, two (sets of) embodied observers involved in a reflexive coupling can entail a dynamics formally analogous to genuine real-time quantum dynamics.
+This suggests that we might obtain real-time quantum dynamics by reflexively coupling two (sets of) observers mutually observing each other.
+In this case, observers are relative to each other rather than observer-independent or relative to an external, unacknowledged observer.
+We explore this in the rest of this section.
+Based on an analogy with reflexive systems, we conjecture some properties characterizing an observer, and we show that these lead to a dynamics with aspects of a genuine, real-time quantum dynamics---we refer to these conjectures collectively as the {\em reflexive coupling hypothesis}.

+We emphasize that this section is not to be considered as a rigorous derivation of real-time quantum dynamics from reflexivity.
+The reason is that, reflexivity being a subtle and scarcely studied subject, the connection between the ideas of reflexivity and the conjectures we introduce may not be completely clear.
+We introduce this section in this work because we find it conceptually plausible and we hope it can suggest future research on potential connections between the philosophy of mind and quantum physics.
+The literature on reflexive systems is rather scarce and we hope that an interdisciplinary approach to this topic could help further clarify or improve the conjectures we introduce here.

 \